AriaKafie/MatchManager/README.md

 go
 ```

-Stop all matches (and display all data gathered thus far):
+End all matches (and display all data gathered thus far):
 ```
-stop
+quit
 ```